 Emotional Support Animal Identification

-Please provide the ESA dog’s name, the name of the handler, address and a photo of the service dog (note: the information entered below must be exactly as you want them to appear on the ID card).
+Please provide the ESA’s name, the name of the handler, address and a photo of the service animal (note: the information entered below must be exactly as you want them to appear on the ID card).

 All Emotional Support Animals with an Emotional Support Animal ID Card will be registered into the SDC database.